Pisaasu: Release

-The satellite rights of the film were sold to STAR Vijay.
+Pisaasu was released on 19 December 2014.
+In Tamil Nadu, it was distributed by Sri Thenandal Films.

 Critical reception

-The Hindus Baradwaj Rangan, who called Pisaasu a "terrific addition to one of the most exciting oeuvres in Tamil cinema", further wrote, "With most of our movies, we sense pages from the script being transposed to screen -- there's so little that can be called cinema.
+Writing for The Hindu, Baradwaj Rangan called Pisaasu a "terrific addition to one of the most exciting oeuvres in Tamil cinema", adding, "With most of our movies, we sense pages from the script being transposed to screen -- there's so little that can be called cinema.
 Mysskin's cinema is all cinema, and it appears to rise from some place deep within him, some place even he may not be aware of.
 And he's at a point now where he can execute the must-haves of commercial cinema in increasingly inventive ways...The filmmaking is more than clean.
 It's...pure".
-Rediff gave the film 3.5 stars out of 5 and wrote, "Deliberately paced, with stunning music and an intriguing plot, Pisaasu is a typical, thought-provoking Mysskin film that deserves much applause.
+S. Saraswathi of Rediff.com gave the film 3.5 stars out of 5 and wrote, "Deliberately paced, with stunning music and an intriguing plot, Pisaasu is a typical, thought-provoking Mysskin film that deserves much applause.
 The taut screenplay, simple dialogues, excellent characterisation and admirable performances coupled with perfect execution, make Mysskin's Pisaasu a must watch".

 Sify called it a "very satisfying horror movie.
 The film works to a large extent because there is a level of acting here that's rarely seen in films in this genre.
-Simple filmmaking techniques like camera angles, keen concepts and fantastic sequencing to create a truly terrifying horror experience that is mostly free of blood and gore, makes it an edge-of-the-seat thriller". silverscreen.in wrote, "The director's fascination for everything morbid is what drives the script.
+Simple filmmaking techniques like camera angles, keen concepts and fantastic sequencing to create a truly terrifying horror experience that is mostly free of blood and gore, makes it an edge-of-the-seat thriller".
+Sinndhuja Ramprasad of Silverscreen.in wrote, "The director's fascination for everything morbid is what drives the script.
 He's one of those artistes that paints penury in flattering colours, glorifies everything that is bare and poor, and gets lyrical with the dark and the dismal.
 Pisaasu is elementally Mysskin that way.
 It is dotted with the specially-abled, set against a grim canvas".

-Deccan Chronicle gave 2.5 stars and wrote, "It may not scare you to death, but has interesting elements in it to keep you entertained.
+Anupama Subramanian of Deccan Chronicle gave 2.5 stars and wrote, "It may not scare you to death, but has interesting elements in it to keep you entertained.
 It is a different conceptualization of ghost and can be watched once for its novel experience".
-The Times of India gave the film 3 stars out of 5 and wrote, "the film, the second half to be specific, suffers from the same problem as Naga's Anandhapurathu Veedu.
+M. Suganth of The Times of India gave the film 3 stars out of 5 and wrote, "the film, the second half to be specific, suffers from the same problem as Naga's Anandhapurathu Veedu.
 Once we realize the attitude of the ghost towards the protagonist, it takes away quite a bit of the tension.
 We know he will remain unharmed and so, there is nothing to dread anymore, and horror films need an element of fear to keep the viewer on the edge of the seat.
 But, the climax compensates for this..."